 Bread first or beer first?
 A bad question

-Now the very possibility that we brewed beer before we baked bread sounds–well–it sounds sexy.
+The very possibility that we brewed beer before we baked bread sounds–well–it sounds sexy.
 How titillating to think that people rushed to make something intoxicating.
 How mind bending to think that farming was all in aid of a bit of tipple.

-And when I first heard the idea, I was as titillated and mind bent as could be.
+When I first heard the idea, I was as titillated and mind bent as could be.
 Over the years, though, I’ve come to think it’s actually the wrong way to go about the early history of cereals.
 It’s a barrier to asking the kinds of questions that will yield interesting answers.

-It was one of the cliches of the history of technology, a field I labored in for many years, that asking for the first invention, the first appearance of something was asking the wrong question.
+One of the truisms of the history of technology, a field I labored in for many years, was that asking who invented something, or when something first appeared was asking the wrong question.

 Let me take a modern example from food.

-“Who invented the pineapple upside down cake?” might be an example.
-It’s an understandable question and the first instinct is to scurry around looking at magazines and cookbooks for the first pineapple upside down cake recipe and then annoint Mrs. X of Cakeville the inventor of the cake.
-What have we learned?
-Zilch.
-Well, actually more likely we’ve probably learned that Mrs. X has staked her fame on a dubious priority claim.
+“Who invented the pineapple upside down cake?”
+It’s the kind of question food editors in newspapers get asked all the time.
+The immediate response is to scurry around searching through magazines and cookbooks for the first pineapple upside down cake recipe and then annoint Mrs. X of Cakeville the inventor of the cake.

 Now suppose we ask different questions.
 Why were people interested in cakes?
 What were the preconditions for these kinds of cakes?
 What problems did pineapple upside down cakes solve?